githubtraining/hello-github-actions/README.md

 All Learning Lab course repositories are licensed under [CC-BY-4.0](../LICENSE) (c) 2019 GitHub, Inc. The template repositories associated with each course may have different licenses.

-When using the GitHub logos, be sure to follow the [GitHub logo guidelines](https://github.com/logos)
+When using the GitHub logos, be sure to follow the [GitHub logo guidelines](https://github.com/logos) Staging test #1:
+Staging test #2: -- You can safely remove this line --